 The data collected from printers generally consists of low-level operational sensor data, along with metadata regarding builds.
-A complete list of data items collected is in Appendix A.

 WHAT DATA IS NOT COLLECTED

 No build-file or proprietary data is collected; i.e., 3D Systems does not collect any information that would allow duplication or visibility of any parts built on the printer.